ABOUT RACHEL ALLEN DILLON

 Senior Instructional Designer, Professional Standards Training at T-Mobile

-In 2009, her non-fiction children’s book, “Through Endangered Eyes – a poetic journey into the wild,” was published by Windward Publishing, an imprint of Finney Company, now Rowman & Littlefield.
-She is both the author and illustrator.
-Her book received an Eric Hoffer Honorable Mention award in 2010.
-Rachel has been a featured artist in “Wildscape Magazine,” a contributing artist in gallery and museum exhibitions, and a speaker at Art Educator conventions and conferences.
-The Nature Conservancy commissioned Rachel to produce two paintings for them in 2015.
+Rachel, a talented author and illustrator, published a non-fiction children's book called "Through Endangered Eyes - a poetic journey into the wild" in 2009 under the Windward Publishing imprint of Finney Company, now known as Rowman & Littlefield.
+Her book was recognized with an Eric Hoffer Honorable Mention award in 2010.
+Rachel has been featured in "Wildscape Magazine" as an artist, contributed to gallery and museum exhibitions, and spoken at Art Educator conventions and conferences.
+In 2015, The Nature Conservancy commissioned Rachel to create two paintings for them.

-Rachel graduated with a Master of Science in Instructional Design & Technology from CSU Fullerton in May 2022.
-Her thesis focused on the importance of applying visual design principles to eLearning to reduce cognitive load.
-In 2019, Rachel earned her graduate certificate in eLearning Instructional Design from the University of California, Irvine Extension Program.
+In May 2022, Rachel completed a Master of Science degree in Instructional Design & Technology from CSU Fullerton.
+Her thesis emphasized the significance of incorporating visual design principles in eLearning to lessen cognitive load.
+Additionally, Rachel obtained a graduate certificate in eLearning Instructional Design from the University of California, Irvine Extension Program in 2019.